Portavita/portavita.github.io/_posts/2019-06-14-blog_PostgreSQL_wal_log_hints_benchmarked.markdown

 ![Comparing wal_log_hints](https://raw.githubusercontent.com/Portavita/portavita.github.io/master/img/graph_wal_hints_1.png)

-It means that wal_log_hints costs to us 67% more space, disk workload, and eventually network when WAL files are archived remotely.
+It means that wal_log_hints costs us 67% more space, disk workload, and eventually network when WAL files are archived remotely.

 That's a lot.
 It might be for a good cause, but still is a lot.